Beta Decay Alpha Decay Gamma Decay

 Alpha Decay

 Alpha decay occurs in very heavy nuclei, such as those of uranium, thorium, and radium.
-These nuclei contain a large number of protons and neutrons, making them inherently unstable.
-In alpha decay, the nucleus emits an alpha particle, which consists of two protons and two neutrons.
+In real terms, these nuclei contain a large number of protons and neutrons, making them inherently unstable.
+In real terms, in alpha decay, the nucleus emits an alpha particle, which consists of two protons and two neutrons.
 This is essentially a helium-4 nucleus.

 Mathematically, alpha decay can be represented as follows: